edthedev/educade/ansible/README.md

 - `[armbian]` - hosts that run Armbian
 - `[legacy_arcades]` - hosts installed to an Aracde machine, but running Batocera rather than Armbian

+> Add hosts to these inventories when you get a 'no matching hosts found' message from a Playbook.

 ## Playbooks

 Run these playbooks with the `ansible-playbook` command.